micburks/serve/README.md

 #### Using modules

-`serve` requires Node 12 and runs your script equivalent to
+`serve-output` requires Node 12 and runs your script equivalent to

 ```sh
 node --experimental-modules --loader @micburks/jspm-loader script.js